Admission to a graduate-level program usually requires students to:

 TOEFL iBT: Score of 76 for Undergraduate and score of 87 for Graduate applicants

 IELTS (International English Language Testing System): Band 6.0 for Undergraduate and Band 6.5 for Graduate applicants

-Alternatively, students can have completed an ELS Level 109 Intensive Program.
+Alternatively, students can have completed an ESL Level 109 Intensive Program.
 Read our English Proficiency Policy to learn more.